Designing Math Learning on WhatsApp: Why a Single-Image MCQ Is the Sanest Option

 - step-by-step submission

-- adaptive branching within a single problem
+- or adaptive branching within a single problem

 Final observation